 Important: The nonce claim must be toHex(sha256(targetPublicKey)) without the leading 0x.

-You can generate the targetPublicKey from the Alchemy Signer
+Generate the targetPublicKey from the authentication

 If your OAuth provider reserves the nonce claim, you can use tknonce as an